pnp/pnpjs/docs/sp/security.md

 There are four levels where you can break inheritance and assign security: Site, Web, List, Item.
 All four of these objects share a common set of methods.
 Because of this we are showing in the examples below usage of these methods for an IList instance, but they apply across all four securable objects.
 In addition to the shared methods, some types have unique methods which are listed below.

+> Site permissions are managed on the root web of the site collection.

 ### A Note on Selective Imports for Security

 Because the method are shared you can opt to import only the methods for one of the instances.